ChewKeanHo/researches-filesystems-hierarchy/_Project/share/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This directory houses all readily usable CPU-architecture independent files such as but not limited to `.pdf` documents, `.txt` documents, `.svg` images, and etc.
+This output directory houses readily usable CPU-architecture independent files such as but not limited to `.pdf` documents, `.txt` documents, `.svg` images, and etc.

 It is a practice to house the configuration files using `trademark` and `product` sub-directories organization.
 This can significantly reduces the naming collision for common names.

 Here are the examples with and without using `trademark` directory: